 The progressives will not like this, however.
 For decades the left has been wholly incapable of selling their radically anti-American ideas honestly and directly to the American people.
 Their ideas are simply anathema to what it means to be American.
 Therefore, they have had to dress up their radicalism and hide them behind a thin veneer of patriotism.
 In a practice that dates to President Franklin D. Roosevelt, they have forced changes that would have been impossible in a direct democratic confrontation with the voters, by stacking the Supreme Court with ideologues who legislate from the bench.
 The progressives have discovered that they don’t need to have the consent of the people to their ideology down people’s throat.
 They only need to control a few people in the Supreme Court.

 That is why Kavanaugh’s comment about his role as a guardian of the constitution will be seen as a confrontation by the left.
-He in no uncertain terms said that he would contribute into returning the Supreme Court to its original function, thereby plugging a gaping security hole in the U.S. government that progressive hackers have been exploiting for decades.We value your comments!
-Please weigh in on our comment section below.
+He in no uncertain terms said that he would contribute into returning the Supreme Court to its original function, thereby plugging a gaping security hole in the U.S. government that progressive hackers have been exploiting for decades.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com